What is Trade Waste?

 If in doubt, please call East Gippsland Water on 1800 671 841 to discuss.

-For all categories please complete the application form below.
+For all categories please complete the application form below or download a hard copy here.